Skip to content

 Greek Villa vs Arcade White

-I was surprised with how yellow Arcade White technically is.
-It’s more in the mustard family and not really orange, but these two look pretty darn close!
+I was surprised with how yellow Arcade White technically is, but regardless, these two look pretty darn close!

 I think we should boycott colors with fun trip names just for now, because every time I hear “Greek Villa” I want to go on vacation!